Claudio-AhumadaL/Science-and-Technology-in-Chile--State-funding-between-1982-and-2022/README.md

 Covariance and Correlation of the year and amounts will be calculated using NumPy's covariance and SciPy's Pearson R.

-For exploratory visualization, histograms will be created for each of the interesting categories.
+For exploratory visualization, histograms and barplots will be created for each of the interesting categories.
 Each figure will be saved as .png file.

  ## Conclusions